 - Refunds will be prorated on fees paid by Dalhousie scholarships and/or fee waiver.

-- No fee adjustment will be made for a student changing their degree or programme in the regular session after September 16, 2022 for the Fall term and after January 20, 2023 for the winter term.
+- No fee adjustment will be made for a student changing their degree or programme in the regular session after the add/drop date in September for the Fall term and after the add/drop date in January for the winter term.